prioritizr/oppr/docs/reference/solvers.md

 #>       The largest [LUSOL v2.2.1.0] fact(B) had 64 NZ entries, 1.0x largest basis.
 #>       The maximum B&B level was 6, 0.1x MIP order, 4 at the optimal solution.
 #>       The constraint matrix inf-norm is 103.226, with a dynamic range of 1193.9.
-#>       Time to load data was 0.000 seconds, presolve used 0.000 seconds,
+#>       Time to load data was 1.000 seconds, presolve used 0.000 seconds,
 #>        ...
-0.000 seconds in simplex solver, in total 0.000 seconds.
+0.000 seconds in simplex solver, in total 1.000 seconds.
 s$solver <- c(
-  "default", "gurobi", "highs", "Rsymphony", "lpsymphony", "lpSolveAPI", "heuristic", "random"
+  "default", "gurobi", "highs", "cbc", "Rsymphony", "lpsymphony", "lpSolveAPI", "heuristic", "random"
 )

 # print solutions